 The SPAC must prepare and file a prospectus containing disclosure regarding the SPAC and its proposed qualifying acquisition with the Canadian securities regulatory authority in each jurisdiction in which the SPAC and the resulting issuer is and will be a reporting issuer assuming completion of the qualifying acquisition and, if applicable, in the jurisdiction in which the head office of the resulting issuer assuming completion of the qualifying acquisition is located in Canada.
-Completion of the qualifying acquisition without a receipt for the final prospectus will result in the delisting of the SPAC.
+The SPAC must obtain a receipt for its final prospectus from the applicable securities regulatory authorities prior to mailing the information circular described in Section 1026.
+If a receipt for the final prospectus is not obtained, completion of the qualifying acquisition will result in the delisting of the SPAC.